The Cub Scout Dens

 - Webelos 2 (5th grade)

 Boys and girls may also join a den based on age if desired, but Pack 230 prefers to base dens on grade.
 The symbol for each den (Tigers, Webelos, etc.) changes each year as the boys and girls matriculate.
 The dens also have numbers (Den 1, Den 2, etc.) that stay the same through all six years.

 The Cub Scout Pack

-All six dens of the pack meets regularly one evening a month and also organizes the biggest events, including the Pinewood Derby race, Blue and Gold celebration, fundraisers, and all-pack campouts.
+All dens of the pack meets regularly one evening a month and also organize the biggest events, including the Pinewood Derby race, Blue and Gold celebration, fundraisers, and all-pack campouts.
 Most pack events are open to all dens.

-Some adult volunteers primarily serve a particular den (Den Leaders, Assistant Den Leaders), while others serve the whole pack (e.g., Cubmaster, Registrar, Webmaster, and committee chairs for the big events).
+Some adult volunteers primarily serve a particular den (Den Leaders, Assistant Den Leaders), while others serve the whole pack (e.g., Cubmaster, Registrar, Webmaster, and chairs for the big events).

 About Our Chartered Organization

 Every scouting unit is hosted by a “chartered organization,” such as a church, school, or nonprofit organization.
-Capitol Hill Scouts (www.capitolhillscouts.org) is the chartered organization for Pack 230 and its sibling Boy Scout Troop, Troop 500.
+Capitol Hill Scouts (www.capitolhillscouts.org) is the chartered organization for Pack 230 and its sibling Scouts BSA Troop, Troop 500.
 It is an independent nonprofit organization dedicated to scouting in the Capitol Hill area.
 The “Chartered Organization Representative” approves all leader applications and helps oversee the pack.
 This position is currently held by Mike Ryan of Washington, DC.

 Pack 230 is in the Washington DC District, one of 23 districts that make up the National Capital Area Council (NCAC).
-NCAC is one of nearly 300 local councils chartered by the National Council, Boy Scouts of America.
+NCAC is one of nearly 300 local councils chartered by the National Council, Scouts BSA.
 It is a Class 200 council, meaning it is one of the largest, and is comprised of 23 districts serving ten counties in Northern Virginia, six counties in Maryland, the District of Columbia, and the US Virgin Islands.
 The NCAC council number is 82.